-Q: My youngest child wants to be in a cabin with their older sibling.
+Q: My younger child wants to be in a cabin with their older sibling.
 Can we request they be together?

 A: We always encourage separating siblings so that each child can have their own experience.
 However, we will accommodate siblings together if need be.
 They will be placed in a cabin according to the younger one's age.

 Q: Will my child be placed in a cabin with children their age?

 A: Yes!
 We make sure to put children into age-appropriate cabins.
 Our age groups generally are 8-10, 10-12, 12-14.
 Please note that we do take cabin mate requests but if one cabin mate is significantly older than the other, they will be put into the younger cabin.